 - Place loaner station at water-access sites used for boating and paddling.

 - Locations primarily used for swimming are not eligible.

 - Inspect life jackets regularly to ensure they are offered in serviceable condition: no rips, tears, holes, mold, etc.

 - Pull and dispose of any non-serviceable life jackets.

 - Provide an annual summary report noting approximate usage of the station.

 What about ongoing maintenance?

-We will replace life jackets on an annual basis.
+We will replace life jackets on an as-needed basis.
 You are responsible for maintaining appropriate storage and signage.

 Want more information?